 The Code covers 'Gateway signs' which can include private tourist attractions although we assume most of these will be located in the reserves for State Roads, and subject to assessment by the multi-party Tourist Attraction Signposting Assessment Committee (p7).
-We question what process would be followed if an application was received for a 'Gateway' sign on a Council road reserve?
+We question what process would be followed if an application was sudsidise the overall cost of any commercial signage.